sarahpilon/CrazyCollab/reports/Week5.md

 4. **Next Week's Planned Goals:**
     1. Complete most of basic setup of all application components and codebase as a whole, finish in 7 days
     2. Start implementing frontend code for UI based on finalized Figma designs, finish in 7 days
-    3. Develop a plan for user and developer documentation, and start writing drafts, finish in 3 days
+    3. Develop a plan for user and developer documentation and start writing drafts, and prepare for midterm presentation, finish in 3 days
 ## Team Contributions
 ### Sarah Pilon
 1. **This Week's Planned Goals:**